wgsjack199213/v9-ucore/README.md

-swieros
+v9-ucore
 =======

+This project tries to migrate Tsinghua ucore system on to an modified **swieros** we call it (v9-cpu).

+> swieros

-A tiny and fast Unix-ish kernel (based on xv6), compiler, and userland for fun, education, and research.
+> A tiny and fast Unix-ish kernel (based on xv6), compiler, and userland for fun, education, and research.

-Virtual CPU with full user/supervisor and virtual memory support, fast enough to support self-emulation.
+> Virtual CPU with full user/supervisor and virtual memory support, fast enough to support self-emulation.

-Fast C-subset compiler allowing on-the-fly compile-and-go of all applications.
+> Fast C-subset compiler allowing on-the-fly compile-and-go of all applications.

-Network clients & servers, remote OpenGL, GUI applications, and many other nifty features.
+> Network clients & servers, remote OpenGL, GUI applications, and many other nifty features.

-Runs under Windows or Linux.
+> Runs under Windows or Linux.

-See the 00README.txt for full details and a step-by-step walkthrough tutorial.
+> See the 00README.txt for full details and a step-by-step walkthrough tutorial.